 5. Tailwind - Established Pinterest & Instagram Scheduler

-Tailwind has been around for years and remains popular for Pinterest and Instagram scheduling.
+Tailwind has been around for years and remains popular for Pinterest and Instagram automation.
+This pinterest scheduling tool offers tailwind communities and tailwind makes it easy to schedule posts across different social media platforms.

 Key Features:

-• Bulk upload - CSV upload for large content batches
+- Bulk upload - CSV upload for large content batches with ability to schedule to multiple boards

-• Board rotation - Maximizes reach across different boards
+- Board rotation - Maximizes reach across pinterest boards

-• Tailwind Create - Basic pin design tools
+- Tailwind Create - Basic pin design tools to create a pin with drag-and-drop interface

-• Community features - Content discovery and sharing
+- Community features - Content discovery and sharing through tailwind communities

 Pros: